Manukan Island (Pulau Manukan)

 There is also another island called the Gaya Island nearby, but we did not have much time to visit that one.

 Things to note:

-Communicate with your boat operators and make sure you are back in time for the boat and not stuck on the island until tomorrow!
+- Communicate with your boat operators and make sure you are back in time for the boat and not stuck on the island until the next day!

-Bring some sarung or big towels to cover yourself, ladies!
-The communal shower area is a place of extremely low privacy and you will need that to cover yourself when you shower or change.
+- The communal shower area is a place of extremely low privacy, so bring some sarung or big towels to cover yourself, ladies!
+You will need that to cover yourself when you shower or change.